Open-MRV/tutorials/docs/qgis.md

 **Can training data be split to use part for validation?**

 If the training data were collected opportunistically, or in other words *not* using a probability sample, then it is generally not recommended to use it for validation since it will introduce bias.

+**Why can't I see my points on the map?**

+Make sure that the layer is loaded in your 'Layers' panel.
+If it is not, it can be added by navigating to *Layer* -> *Add Layer* -> *Add Vector Layer*.
+If it is in the 'Layers' panel but not appearing on the map, make sure that it is located above any reference data that is loaded.